microsoft/pxt-arcade/docs/tutorials/free-throw.md

 container.

-- :paint brush: Click the empty grey box in the projectile block to draw a basketball <br/>
+- :paint brush: Click the basketball image in the projectile block if you want to draw a basketball of your own.
-(or switch to the **Gallery** to pick the one that we created.)

 <!--